 The Brut Classic is made from chardonnay, pinot noir and pinot meunier, and blended with 10 to 20 percent reserve wines from previous harvests.
 The wine goes through a second fermentation in the bottle to attain what the company calls "citrus spices layered over notes of almond and caramel."

 With the opening ceremony of the London Olympics due to be held within hours, a slew of luxury and everyday products are undergoing Olympic makeovers and being pitched as commemorative, limited-edition items.

 In France, macaron houses Pierre Hermé and Fauchon have released special cookies and packaging for the Olympics.
-Coca-Cola U.K. has released a special-edition gold bottle draped in a white Union Flag, available exclusively at the high-end London department store Selfridges.
+Coca-Cola U.K. is selling a special-edition gold bottle draped in a white Union Flag, available exclusively at high-end London department store Selfridges.
 And British brewery Adnams has launched a beer dubbed the "Flame Runner," brewed with ingredients from all five continents: malted barley from Europe, hops from Australasia, and spices from Africa, Asia and America.

 To complement all the limited-edition beverage offerings, Waterford has created a pair of London 2012 crystal flutes.